 Thus ensued a dramatic pause that seemed to last a lifetime, which I imagined to be her deep soul searching as it related to the power of my thought-provoking, compelling statement.
 I looked over, and the sheer focus of her gaze, the intensity in her eyes, were undermined mere seconds later by her follow-up clarification:

-“Adolph Hitler…He’s that baseball player guy, right?”
+“Adolf Hitler…He’s that baseball player guy, right?”

 (*cue brakes screeching, car swerving, mouth dropping open in aghast horror*)

-Sure, she’s 9: But shouldn’t my brilliant, whip smart, Gifted-and-Talented-certified child know who Adolph Hitler is?
+Sure, she’s 9: But shouldn’t my brilliant, whip smart, Gifted-and-Talented-certified child know who Adolf Hitler is?
 Didn’t we have this discussion many times?
 Haven’t they learned about him in elementary school?
 Didn’t she overhear her brother and I lamenting the terror of his reign when my son read Diary of Anne Frank, crying about it almost nightly?